Heliosmaster/old.heliosmaster.github.com/README.md

-# Davide's Blog
+# Davide's thoughts

-This Github project is simply my blog, which uses Jekyll+GH Pages.
+This Github project is simply a collection of articles and thought, powered by Jekyll+GH Pages.